 We’ve already taken a look at the Connected, but there’s a lot to be said for the Botvac D80, starting with the fact that it’s over $200 cheaper.

 - LaserSmart object detection: Like the Botvac Connected, the Botvac D80’s navigation system scans and maps a room then uses this information to plan its route.
 This allows the D80 to clean methodically rather than randomly and makes it vastly more efficient than other vacuums which take a random approach.

 - Hair: Although the D80 doesn’t have the power of the Connected’s Turbo setting, it still does a good job picking up hair, even on thick carpet.

-- Set it and forget it: Even though the Botvac D80 is over $200 less than the Connected, it has one of the Connected’s best features, one found on high-end robot vacuums: autocharge allows the D80 to charges itself and then automatically resume its cleaning cycle.
+- Set it and forget it: Even though the Botvac D80 is over $200 (For the latest prices and discounts, check here) less than the Connected, it has one of the Connected’s best features, one found on high-end robot vacuums: autocharge allows the D80 to charges itself and then automatically resume its cleaning cycle.
 That’s right.
 When the D80 needs to recharge it automatically returns to its charging base, recharges, and then resumes its cleaning pattern and finishes the job.
 The only thing you need to worry about is emptying the dirt bin.
 Nice!

 - High Performance Filter: Captures particles as small as 0.3 microns, particles such as mold and pet dander.
 Good for anyone who has allergies.

 - Does a great job on all floor types: Whether you have hardwood, laminate, tile or the deepest of plush carpets the Botvac D80 does a great job.